In surprise move, Japan adds 3 more prefectures to COVID-19 state of emergency

 Public opposition to the Summer Games - already postponed a year from 2020 due to the global pandemic - has persisted as Japan struggles to contain new infections.

-The northern island-prefecture of Hokkaido, which is set to host the marathon event, reported a record 712 cases on Thursday, according to public broadcaster NHK, while Tokyo had 1,010 cases.
+The northern island-prefecture of Hokkaido, which is set to host the marathon event, reported a record 712 cases on Thursday, while Tokyo had 1,010 cases.
 Nationwide, Japan has seen about 656,000 confirmed cases so far, with 11,161 deaths.

 In a rare and blunt expression of trepidation over the Olympics by a high-profile businessman, SoftBank Group Corp CEO Masayoshi Son said on Thursday he was "afraid" of having the Games, fearing for both Japan and countries sending athletes to Tokyo.